CoreyFulop/rock-paper-scissors/README.md

 # rock-paper-scissors
 A project completed as part of The Odin Project course in web development.

-Lets the user play a five round game of 'Rock paper scissors'.
-User input each round is through a browser prompt, the outcome of each round with running scores and the game is through browser console.
+Lets the user play a "first to five points" game of "Rock paper scissors" against the computer.
+Player chooses move via graphical UI, buttons display options.
+Requires reloading page to play another game.